Why Study Communication?

 The Bachelor of Arts Degree in Communication is designed to help students become ethical and competent communicators who can use their knowledge of communications to enhance their individual and professional development, improve their personal relationships, and effectively serve their communities.

-Why major in Communication at USC Aiken?
+Why Major in Communication at UofSC Aiken?

 - Engaging and passionate faculty